reganwillis/Little-Flower/README.md

 TODO: add a makefile
 use command `mingw32-make` to make

+# Clean Up TODO
+* which functions need const const
+* bounds sharing between Game and Shape may be inefficient

 ## Development
 I used [this tutorial](https://code.visualstudio.com/docs/languages/cpp#_example-install-mingwx64) and [this tutorial](https://www.msys2.org/) to install a C++ compiler and add it to the path.
 I compiled the program with `g++ -Wall -c main.cpp` and ran it with `a.exe`.